If you’re thinking of buying a treadmill, chances are you’ve come across the Nordictrack treadmill brand.

 Of course, it’s not all unicorns and rainbows with Nordictrack.
 There are some downsides with these treadmills that you should know.

-People think they’re getting a “quality” Nordictrack treadmill for cheap.
+The problem with this is that people think they’re getting a “quality” Nordictrack treadmill for cheap.
 But in reality they’re just getting an older, out-of-date, starter treadmill with a slightly jacked-up price.

 Another thing you should know is that Nordictrack updates their most popular treadmill models every year or two.